Island Wine History 150+ Years Of History

-It’s hard to believe, but there was a time upon the islands when tourism wasn’t the main source of income for those who called the islands home, it was island wine.
-In the early years of settlement, it was the cultivation of vineyards and the production of island wine that earned the islands their first success, resulting in the islands becoming known by the name of “The Wine Islands of Lake Erie”.
+It’s hard to believe, but there was a time on the islands when tourism wasn’t the primary source of income for those who called the islands home, it was island wine.
+In the early years of settlement, it was the cultivation of vineyards and the production of island wine that earned the islands their first success, resulting in the islands becoming known by the name “The Wine Islands of Lake Erie”.

 Each of the Bass Islands had many family-owned vineyards and some operations were smaller and others were quite large, the largest of which was located on Middle Bass.
-While George Lonz is most often the name people associate to the success of the vine
+While George Lonz is most often the name people associate with the success of the Vine

 Bass and the neighboring islands on the wine-making map.

 Andrew is mostly forgotten now and isn’t given much thought even by those who live on the islands.
 However, he deserves as much mention as anyone else from our past for helping lay the foundation for what the Wine Islands of Lake Erie would become.

 Andrew Wehrle arrived on Middle Bass in 1854, hailing from Germany, as did many of the other early settlers to this area.
 However, at this time he was working as an agent for Jose DeRivera.
 He took notice of some of the other islands’ success with grape cultivation and purchased property on Middle Bass in 1859, soon planting a small vineyard too.

 Wehrle pressed the first barrel of island wine ever on the island in 1862.
 He built a wine cellar beneath his house, and several years later, Andrew was producing wine on a much larger scale with a capacity for 5000 gallons of juice.

 Island Wine Production Explodes On Middle Bass Island